An extreme adventure in polar bear denning territory.

 Day 13 - Back to Winnipeg

-Morning breakfast debrief and prep for departure.
-Time to say goodbye to the Lodge and the wildlife whose home you’ve shared over the last 10 days.
-Your flight south to Winnipeg will take place today and we hope to see you back at one of our Eco-Lodges for some more bear viewing very soon!
+After breakfast it’s time to say goodbye to the Lodge and the wildlife whose home you’ve shared over the last 10 days.

 Includes: breakfast lunch dinner